kevonc/kevoncheung.com/content/articles/20210404-build-new-community.md

 ## Step-by-step on how I found my way to launching a private community
 ### 1) Quickest way to gauge interest
 Ever since I rolled out <a href="https://smallschool.is/build-in-public">the Building in Public Definitive Guide</a>, a lot of people have reached out to me telling me their interests in a supportive ecosystem.
-They understood the mindset and how it could help their work, yet resources and a support system weren’t there for them.
+They understood the mindset and how it could help their work, yet resources and a support system weren't there for them.

 I didn't know whether this was true or if there were enough people to create a sustainable community.